 - Red and Green Bell Peppers: Add a pop of color and a touch of sweetness.

-- Maggi Seasoning: Enhances the dish with a salty, savory flavor.
+- Maggi Seasoning or soy sauce: Enhances the dish with a salty, savory flavor.
 Use soy sauce as a substitute.

 - Thai Chili Pepper: For a spicy kick; adjust the amount to your spice tolerance.